mmp2/dpmm-gmm/README.md

 		 when the parameter t0 is large enough.
 Experimentally, we found t0 = 11 to be sufficient.

-It is much slower than Beta-Gibbs, sometimes even slower
+Exact-Beta-Gibbs is much slower than Beta-Gibbs, sometimes even slower
 		 than Slice-Gibbs.
 This is measured per iteration.
 But mixing is much better than for Slice-Gibbs, so it should require fewer iterations.

 Slice-Gibbs
 ===========
-	exact, slower in time per iteration, slower mixing.
-Not really recommended in any situation.
+is exact, slower in time per iteration, slower mixing.
+Not really
+		recommended in any situation.
 		Was introduced as the "straw-man" for the other two.